cptwunderlich/adventofcode2017/README.md

 I did incorporate one piece of feedback that I got from reddit after posting my solution there.
 Namely using `.map(s -> s.split(" "))`, where I wasn't sure how to get rid of two "manual" splits in filter.

+## Day 5

+The task is to follow the 'jump' instructions until you exit the array bounds.
+I used C++ and at first I made a simple iterative approach and solved the puzzle.
+Then I wanted to make it "prettier".
+To me it seems, like this is a problem more suited for an iterative approach as opposed to a functional one.
+The solutions in functional languages on Reddit also don't seem as succinct and elegant as usually.